jeremywrnr/codepilot/notes/feedback.md

 make owners pilots by default
 hiding git information

 ## aaron comments

-- linking to new heroku host
 - explicity select html/css/js
-- fixing diff system (jsdiff?)
-- no reording on GitSync
 - create user should route to home
 - inviting users to edit w/o github collaborator

 ## abdullah feedback

-- maybe host on a different website to be quick
 - request a link for collaborators
 - smaller link for generation
-- use for interviewing maybe?
-- clean up config panel